What Is Emotional Intelligence and How to Develop It?

 Those with high emotional intelligence usually have good social skills, which allow them to build positive relationships, communicate effectively, work well with others, and resolve conflicts diplomatically.
 Strong social skills help you get the outcome you want in social situations.

-We’ll show you how you can develop each of these five elements of emotional intelligence later in the article.
+We’ll show you how you can develop each of these five elements of emotional intelligence below.

 Why Is Emotional Intelligence Important?